Ellinaut/elliRPC-Specification/README.md

 definition. `data` MAY be `null`, if the procedure response is defined as nullable.
-If `successful` is `false`, `data` MUST contain the occurred error, formatted as defined by the global error object definition. `data` MAY be `null`, if no error object is defined. `meta` MUST be a set of key-value-pairs MAY be containing additional information which would otherwise sent via http headers.
+If `successful` is `false`, `data` MUST contain the occurred error, formatted as defined by the global error object definition. `data` MAY be `null`, if no error object is defined. `meta` MUST be a set of key-value-pairs MAY be containing additional information which would otherwise sent via HTTP headers.

-The server MUST respond with http status `200 OK` if all procedures have been executed successfully.
-In case of an error the server MUST respond with a suitable http status for the occurred error.
-If a client receives a http status other than `200 OK`, it MUST assume that all procedures have failed or are not executed.
+The server MUST respond with HTTP status `200 OK` if all procedures have been executed successfully.
+In case of an error the server MUST respond with a suitable HTTP status for the occurred error.
+If a client receives a HTTP status other than `200 OK`, it MUST assume that all procedures have failed or are not executed.
 It SHOULD parse the response to find the failed procedure (`"success": false`) and the concrete error if provided.